PTTA and Family Involvement

 Welcome!
 The CDS Parent Teacher Trustee Association (“PTTA”) includes each of us.
-All CDS staff, teachers, administration, parents and the Board of Trustees are automatically members of the PTTA.
+All CDS parents, as well as staff, teachers, administrators, and members of the Board of Trustees are automatically members of the PTTA.

-The PTTA aspires to welcome, educate, communicate and appreciate.
+The PTTA aspires to welcome, educate, communicate, and appreciate.
 We work to welcome all families to the school and events, educate parents about school-wide issues and learning opportunities, facilitate communication throughout the community, and coordinate appreciation events for the faculty and staff.
-The Class Liaisons, Buddy Family Program, Welcome Picnic, Family Farming Program, Faculty Appreciation Dinner and Luncheon, as well as Fiesta and Country Fair are just a few activities organized or supported by the PTTA.
-We do all of this in hopes of creating a greater sense of community within the school.
+The Class Liaisons, Buddy Family Program, Welcome Potluck, Family Farming Program, Faculty Appreciation Dinner and Luncheon, as well as Bid & Bash and Country Fair, are just a few activities organized or supported by the PTTA.
+We do all of this in the hope of creating a greater sense of community within the school.
 Everyone is encouraged and welcome to participate!

-I hope that you will take the time to get involved and explore more about how you can support your PTTA!
-Feel free to reach out with any ideas, questions or thoughts to email@example.com.
+All families are encouraged to get involved and explore more about how you can support your PTTA and should feel free to reach out with any ideas, questions or thoughts to email@example.com.

-Getting involved at CDS is a great way to develop deeper relationships with other parents and families, with your child’s teachers’ and with the CDS staff.
+Getting involved at CDS is a great way to develop deeper relationships with other parents and families, with your child’s teachers, and with the CDS staff.
 All parents are encouraged, but not required, to participate in the CDS community in some capacity during the school year.
-Leading Admissions Tours, becoming a Family Farmer, joining a Committee, or volunteering in the classrooms or on campus are all great ways to help out.
+Leading Admission Tours, becoming a Family Farmer, joining a committee, or volunteering in the classrooms or on campus are all great ways to help out.

 If you are interested in volunteering, please fill out the volunteer form or email us at firstname.lastname@example.org and we will help find a way for you to get involved that matches your interests and availability.